 NOTICE: Do not shut off power to the unit for extended periods of time.
-If power must be turned off for an extended period of time, turn OFF the power to the water heater at the circuit breaker/fuse box, and then drain the tank completely.
+If power must be turned off for an extended period of time, disconnect power to the water heater, and then drain the tank completely.

 Other Controls